apache/celeborn/docs/index.md

 Overview
 ===

-Aliyun Remote Shuffle Service(RSS) is dedicated to improving the efficiency and elasticity of different map-reduce engines.
+Celeborn is dedicated to improving the efficiency and elasticity of different map-reduce engines.
 RSS provides an elastic and high efficient management service for shuffle data.